 We work on french spelling a little each school day.
 Towards the end of the week, I simply took a lined paper, and coloured a little dot of each color beside a line.
 Then my daughter wrote the french color beside each dot.
 This helped me see which words she had mastered and which we needed to still work on.

-And finally, here’s the link to download the 7 pages of free printable worksheets for your child to practice reading, writing and spelling the colors in french.
-I hope these help in your homeschool as well.
+All 7 pages of the free printable french colours worksheets can be downloaded below.
+The pdf will include worksheets to help your child practice reading, writing and spelling the colors in french.

 Here is one online program to practice colors in french.
 Notice at the top of the game there are 4 numbers.
 When finished with level 1 click on #2 and so on.